Images by Francesca Carpinelli of Cocino Vegano

 Worms work in the smallest spaces and for when you can’t do much turning on your own but they come with a whole different set of pros and cons.
 If you can’t find a way to set up compost then look for it at your local nursery.

 Another way I help boost the soil is with wood ash.
 Every few months, I have a fire for a good bbq, because nothing beats smoked food.
 I use untreated wood for my grill fire and this, of course, is where my ash comes from.
 Charcoal or treated ash is not suggested.
-Be aware, don’t over do it on this type of fertilizer because ash is very alkaline in most places a once yearly application is enough.
+Be aware, DO NOT over do it on this type of fertilizer because ash is very alkaline in most places a once yearly application is enough.
 If you have doubts, test your soil.

 Ash is a huge source of calcium because I don’t have any egg shells to add to my soil or compost Ash is an easy way to be certain I am getting that nutrient into my soil.